Olusegun Obasanjo: Diplomacy

-Obasanjo was appointed Special Envoy by UN Secretary-General Ban Ki-Moon to the war-torn Democratic Republic of the Congo.
+Obasanjo was appointed Special Envoy by UN Secretary-General Ban Ki-moon to the war-torn Democratic Republic of the Congo.
 He held separate meetings with DRC President Joseph Kabila and rebel leader Laurent Nkunda.

 During the Zimbabwean election of July 2013, Obasanjo headed a delegation of African Union election observers.

-In 2022, Obasanjo mediated peace talks between the Ethiopian government and the Tigray People's Liberation Front under the auspices of the African Union, culminating in a ceasefire of the Tigray War on November 2, 2022.
+In 2022, Obasanjo mediated peace talks between the Ethiopian government and the Tigray People's Liberation Front under the auspices of the African Union, culminating in a ceasefire of the Tigray War on 2 November 2022.
+In 2025, Obasanjo was appointed as a mediator by the East African Community and the Southern African Development Community in the Democratic Republic of the Congo amid the M23 campaign (2022–present).

 Further education

-In December 2017, Obasanjo defended his Ph.D. thesis at the National Open University of Nigeria (NOUN).
-He now holds a Ph.D. in theology.
-That was about two years after he completed his master's degree in the same course.
+In December 2017, Obasanjo defended his Ph.D. thesis in theology at the National Open University of Nigeria.